adlnlp/doc_gcn/README.md

 After get the enhance the feature representations, we feed them into [our model]() for training and testing.
 We also provide an [ipynb notebook](https://colab.research.google.com/drive/1FMSKWDok9eHNZXSkSAMJDpjijUgB-lvj) to show how it works on FUNSD dataset.
 Please refer DocGCN paper to get more detailed description about our classifier.

 ## Evaluation Results
 DocGCN can achieve SoTA performance based on considerable experiments compared with other baselines.
+Here we just show the overall performance on three benchmark datasets, more results analysis and ablation studies can be found in Section 5 and Appendix A of our [paper](https://arxiv.org/abs/2208.10970)

 ## Case Study